-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
-Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.3).
+Annex 4 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.

 Category 1

 Symbol Flame over circle

 Signal word Danger

 Hazard statement May cause or intensify fire; oxidizer